Homotopy theory in a quasi-abelian category: Differential graded modules

 which sends a complete bornological dg-vector space to an inductive system of dg-Banach spaces as in Section~\ref{qac}.
 The dissection functor is fully faithful and its essential image consists of \textit{reduced} inductive systems, ie. those diagrams for which each map in the inductive system is a monomorphism \cite{M2}.
 The left adjoint to the dissection functor sends an inductive system $(M_B)_{B\in\sD(M)}$ to $\colim_{B\in\sD(M)}M_B$.

-Let $\Ind(\dg_k^\Ban)$ be endowed with the canonical extension of the complete projective tensor product on $\dg_k^\Ban$ to $\Ind(\dg_k^\Ban)$.
-This makes $\Ind(\dg_k^\Ban)$ a symmetric monoidal category and we endow it with a symmetric monoidal model structure with respect to the projective model structure.
+Let $\Ind(\dg^{\Ban_k})$ be endowed with the canonical extension of the complete projective tensor product on $\dg^{\Ban_k}$ to $\Ind(\dg^{\Ban_k})$.
+This makes $\Ind(\dg^{\Ban_k})$ a symmetric monoidal category and we endow it with a symmetric monoidal projective model structure.
 Then the differential graded dissection functor $\tu{diss}$ is \textit{not} symmetric monoidal.
 However, the composition

-of the functor $\tu{PCpt}$ restricted to Fr\'echet dg-vector spaces with the differential graded dissection functor is a symmetric monoidal functor between symmetric monoidal model categories. \end{ex}
+of the functor $\tu{pC}$ restricted to Fr\'echet dg-vector spaces with the differential graded dissection functor is a symmetric monoidal functor between symmetric monoidal model categories. \end{ex}

+We conclude this section by showing that, although the functor in Example~\ref{dgdiss} is not an equivalence of categories, it is part of a Quillen equivalence of model categories with respect to the injective model structure.

 \begin{prop} There exists a Quillen equivalence